Easy to digest environmental information

-Another factor to take into consideration is the energy that is used to create the transportation vehicle that will move people from A to B. This is not incorporated in the infographic shown above, however it’s an important aspect.
+Another factor to take into consideration is the energy that is used to create the transportation vehicle that will move people from A to B. This is not incorporated in the infographic shown above, however, it’s an important aspect.
 Walking does not involve any vehicle, while the power required to produce an airplane compared to a bicycle is exponentially bigger – just think of a 10 kg (22 lbs) bike and an 80,000 kg (175,000 lbs) aircraft.

 You are what you eat

 Your choice of food also determines how big your ecological footprint is, hence how much pollution the calories you intake produce.
-The food you choose has substantial impact on harmful emissions.
+The food you choose has a substantial impact on harmful emissions.
 This means the better food you eat, the less pollution you cause by walking or riding a bicycle.

-In this infographic we do not take into account the food needed to fuel each vehicle as that would make it incoherent.
+In this infographic, we do not take into account the food needed to fuel each vehicle as that would make it incoherent.